 Even if your client only wants a few tweaks, the revision process might be difficult.
 Clients aren’t always sure what they want until they see your first version, which might lead to a lot of requests for modifications.

-Hence, the above provided essential pointers for dealing with modification requests in an efficient and professional manner will satisfy both you and your client
+Hence, the above provided essential pointers for dealing with modification requests efficiently and professionally will satisfy both you and your client

 Dealing with frequent revisions can be tough when you want to maintain good relations with clients.
 You want to have repeated clients and establish a long-term bond through client experience.
 Therefore, it is essential to choose a way that is beneficial for both parties.
 Just always make sure that you and your client are going in the same direction and having a smooth flow of communication.
 Remember to deliver a solid project, because only then can fewer edits arise.